 IMPALA: Improving Model Processes For African Climate

-This project focuses on a single climate model, the Met Office Unified Model, to improve its simulation of African climate through a better understanding and representation of weather and climate processes.
+IMPALA focuses on a climate model, the Met Office Unified Model, to improve its simulation of African climate through a better understanding and representation of weather and climate processes.
+IMPALA has developed a very high-resolution pan-African climate model (grid-spacing of around 4km) called CP4-Africa that is the first of its kind, that better captures key processes and local-scale weather phenomena including extremes, and provides new understanding of the roles played by these processes in African climate variability and change.
 This will result in reduced uncertainty in future projections of the African climate and provide valuable information to climate scientists and modellers within Africa and worldwide, and empower decision-makers with information that can be used to reduce risks and help protect the livelihoods of the most vulnerable.

 The CCKE unit is administered through SouthSouthNorth and performs several functions to increase the overall impact of the FCFA programme, including: